Are you want to go summer trip with your type 1 daibetic child ?

 0

-Parents of children with type 1 diabetes know that keeping your child healthy is a 24*7 job. they want to complete it with full efforts.
+Parents of children with type 1 diabetes know that keeping their child healthy is a 24*7 job.
+They want to complete it with full efforts.
 And while you might have put several things in your life on hold after your child’s diagnosis, you should not let T1D discourage you from traveling and enjoying the bonding experience of a family vacation.
-Remember your child is a child first…they just happen to have diabetes, and that shouldn’t deter them or the family from what could be a great time. so you have to take all these things which your child needed.
+Remember your child is a child first…they just happen to have diabetes, and that shouldn’t deter them or the family from what could be a great time.
+So you have to take all these things that your child needs.

 PACK ENOUGH INSULIN AND ITS PLACE